 in

-Burnet, Sanguisorba, is a rhizomatous perennial that typically grows to about 3 feet tall.
+Burnet, botanical name Sanguisorba, is a rhizomatous perennial that typically grows to about 3 feet tall.
 Bare stems are topped dark red to black-purple flower spikes.

 Burnet, commonly called Great Burnet, is a welcome addition to cottage and wildflower gardens.
 It can be placed in the middle of mixed borders.